Best Hooks for Striper Fishing

 The slider keeps the weight of the sinker off your line so when a fish does take your bait it connects directly to your rod via your line.
 Like the Circle Hook, It’s a great tool for catching Striped Bass.

-Try this medium-heavy Surf Rod PENN Carnage II Surf Casting Fishing Rod, 11′ – Medium-Heavy along with with a great surf addition Daiwa Saltist Spinning Reel is the pinnacle in salt water spinning.
+Try this medium-heavy Surf Rod PENN Carnage II Surf Casting Fishing Rod, 11′ – Medium-Heavy along with a great surf addition Daiwa Saltist Spinning Reel is the pinnacle in salt water spinning.
 Hardbody aluminum frame and side plate.
-Air Rotor and Air Bail for lite weight and performance.
+Air Rotor and Air Bail for lightweight and performance.

 Packed with 8 CRBB long-lasting bearings and one roller bearing.
 ABS Aluminum spool.
 Or my favorite Penn 1403983 Slammer III Spinning for Big Bass slammers.
 Hurry temperatures coming down.